 - Also subverts it, in that Dave asks his wife whether, were anything to happen to him, she might take up with a black feller.
 She answers that she "might do, yeah".
 He immediately goes into a funk, because everyone knows they have "great bodies and that"note .
-However, he really is talking about their physiques, and not their equipment, or he may just be uncomfortable openly discussing genitalia with her.
+He may be talking about their physiques, and not their equipment, or he may just be uncomfortable openly discussing genitalia with her.
 Either way it's rooted in his own insecurity about his appearance.

 - Chick Flick: The spear counterpart— basically a "chick flick" from a man's perspective, as guys stop and think of who they are, what they look like and their place in the world.
 The whole scene at Gerald's house is nothing but this.

 - Cluster Fook Bomb: Gaz in particular is guilty of these.

 - Comically Missing the Point:

 - During the movie, the boys watch Flashdance for inspiration.
 They spend the whole time criticizing Jennifer Beale's welding.
 "Her mix is all to cock! ... it's like Bonfire Night!
 That's too much acetylene, is that!
 Them joints will hold fuck all!"
 Gaz tells him to shut up.